velanb/gmail_api/Readme.md

 # Gmail-App

-This is a python stand-alone application which interacts with the gmail-client-api and handles the emails based on different filters
+A stand-alone python application which interacts with native gmail-client-api and handles the emails based on the user defined rules/filters.

-The Gmail auth is done using Oauth using the native gmail client.
+Impletemented using googles OAuth auth stratergy.

 ### Prerequisites
 ```